micreven/FastMaskRCNN_ForwardTest/README.md

 ## Getting Start
 1. It requires you to download the whole repo firstly from https://github.com/CharlesShang/FastMaskRCNN
-2. Add the whole `./forward_test` under the root of the repo; then __replace__ the original `./libs/visualization/pil_utils.py` with the new one in my repo.
+2. Add the whole dir `./forward_test` under the root of the repo; then __replace__ the original `./libs/visualization/pil_utils.py` with the new one in my repo.
 Downloading the 2 pre-trained models above and place them(with the `./output/mask_rcnn/checkpoint`) as shown below.
 Finally the folder structure would be:
 ```
 root/
 ├── data/pretrained_models/resnet_v1_50.ckpt